LeanKit-Labs/riaktive/README.md

 ```

 ## Roadmap
- * Provide strategies to control concurrent changes to documents (to better control sibling creation)
  * Automatically track a list of buckets created in a Riak bucket and provide a simple call to fetch them
- * Spin up multiple connections per node in the connection pool when demand exceeds available connections
- * Decrease the number of connections per node in the connection pool if demand decreases

 ## Missing
 If you see promise here but are disappointed about the lack of support for the following list, feel free to contribute: